DataDog/dd-sdk-flutter/packages/datadog_flags_flutter/README.md

 ```

 The Flutter integration preserves the core `datadog_flags` initialization
 timeout.
-Set it to the maximum time that the app can wait for the first context.
+Set it to the wall-clock budget for the first context.
+The budget
-It is one wall-clock budget for stored assignment loading, network work, JSON
+covers stored assignment loading, network work, JSON decoding, state
-decoding, assignment storage, and state publication.
+publication, and assignment storage.
+Synchronous work can block the Dart
+isolate, so the wait can be longer than this value.
+The SDK does not limit how
+large this value can be.
+The timeout completes `initialize()` without an error.

 Use `package:datadog_flags/datadog_flags.dart` directly for pure Dart apps or
 Flutter apps that need full lifecycle control without Datadog Flutter SDK